esphome/esphome-docs/components/display/waveshare_epaper.rst

 The ``waveshare_epaper`` display platform allows you to use some E-Paper displays sold by `Waveshare <https://www.waveshare.com/product/displays/e-paper.htm>`__ with ESPHome.
 The 2.13" `TTGO module <https://github.com/lewisxhe/TTGO-EPaper-Series>`__ with an ESP32 on the board is supported as well.
-Depending on your specific revision of the board you might need to try out the `-b73` version (see below).
+Depending on your specific revision of the board you might need to try out the ``-b73`` version (see below).
 Similar modules sold by other vendors might also work but not have been tested yet.
-Currently only single-color E-Ink displays are implemented and of those only a few modules.

 .. figure:: images/waveshare_epaper-full.jpg
     :align: center